 Castroville Artichoke Food and Wine Festival – Castroville, CA

 I love everything about artichokes.
-I love the way they taste, look and even how they grow.
-Castroville, CA loves them too and has a food and wine festival dedicated to them.
+I love the way they taste, look, and even how they grow.
+The people of Castroville, CA love them too.
+So much so they have a food and wine festival dedicated to them.

-Events like farm tours, fruit & vegetable sculpture contests and chef demos are just a few of the things you will find at the festival.
+Events like farm tours, fruit and vegetable sculpture contests, and chef demos are just a few things you will find at the festival.

 National Cherry Blossom Festival – Washington DC

-If you haven’t seen the cherry tree blossoms in Washington DC, you’re seriously missing out on a beautiful sight.
-I happened to be there for a business trip many moons ago, and the sight was purely magical.
+If you have yet to see the cherry tree blossoms in Washington, DC, you’re seriously missing out on a beautiful sight.
+I was there for a business trip many moons ago, and the sight was purely magical.